Left Behind: Surviving Suicide – Entry One

 Becoming an Abstractor – Part Three

-Timothy Durston found himself pacing anxiously in a stereotypical study often found with the elite.
+Timothy Durston paced the length of his father’s study, his footsteps muffled by the plush Persian rug, eyes darting to the ornate clock ticking on the mahogany mantel.
 The room was filled with the used smell of fine paper, treasured leather, expensive cigars, and spiced spirits.
 Before him sat an older version of himself, though it was with high hopes Duston’s own age would be graced with more laugh-lines and less of a stern gaze.

 “I already accepted this assignment father, there is no reason for you to interfere.”